ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa3/index.md

   else
     for each available neighbor of current
-      set the previous of the neighbor to current add previous to the worklist (push or enqueue)
+      set the previous of the neighbor to current add the neighbor to the worklist (push or enqueue)

 if the loop ended, return null (no path found)
 ```